The Hyundai Tucson vs. The Honda CR-V

 Hyundai Tucson vs. Honda CR-V: Compare Compact Crossovers in Erie, PA

 Roomy, refined, and strikingly stylish, the Hyundai Tucson makes a strong case as the most appealing compact crossover in the industry's most competitive segment.
 It offers comfortable accommodations, expansive cargo capacity, and a wealth of desirable amenities and tech features, including a long list of advanced driver aids as standard equipment.
-And with a complete redesign for its fourth generation, the 2022 Tucson boasts improvements to every aspect of the driving experience.
+And with a complete redesign for its fourth generation, the 2023 Hyundai Tucson boasts improvements to every aspect of the driving experience.

 While drivers from Edinboro to North East, PA, have plenty of options to choose from in the crowded class, the Hyundai Tucson delivers a well-roundedness that's difficult to match.
-To give you an idea, here's a quick look at how it compares in a few key areas to perhaps the most prominent segment competitor, the 2022 Honda CR-V.
+To give you an idea, here's a quick look at how it compares in a few key areas to perhaps the most prominent segment competitor, the 2023 Honda CR-V.

 Performance